SoummoDipSaha/100DaysOfCode/README.md

 # 100DaysOfCode

-use code day1.md in the terminal to create readme file
+use code day1.md in the terminal to create a readme file